Human Rights

 - Implementation of human rights due diligence

 - We will implement human rights due diligence based on the United Nations Guiding Principles on Business and Human Rights.
-Specifically, we will assess human rights risks in our activities and continuously work to prevent and mitigate the identified negative impacts.
+Specifically, we will assess the human rights risks in our activities and continuously work to prevent and mitigate the identified risks.
 If we identify that we have caused or contributed to negative impacts on human rights, we endeavor to remediate them through appropriate processes.

 - Commitment to engage with affected stakeholders